Imagen 4 vs Gemini 2.5 Flash Image vs GPT Image: Pick by Use Case

 One key, three providers: setup

-CodeGateway's sk-cg- key calls all three upstreams — no separate Google / OpenAI accounts, no international credit cards, no service-account configuration.
+CodeGateway's sk-cg- key calls all three upstreams from one billing surface — no separate Google or OpenAI account setup, no per-provider service-account configuration, no juggling three sets of credentials and three dashboards.

 Shared endpoint